 Do you miss your friends and family?

 Oh yes!
 Especially the first month I really needed to get used to not being able to drop by.
-In the Netherlands we like to go – op visite – and now I only get to see them every other month or so.
-I feel very blessed for their support and they send me pictures and stories every day in our family app and all my crazy friends have already picked their dates when they want to visit.
+In the Netherlands we like to go – op visit – and now I only get to see them every other month or so.
+I feel very blessed for their support they send me pictures and stories every day in our family app and all my crazy friends have already picked their dates when they want to visit.
 Now with the ending of most Covid restrictions, it's also easier for us to fly up and down to Amsterdam so the missing is manageable.

 The only thing I found and still find very hard is that I'm not able to share this adventure with my parents anymore.
 I would have loved to share this chapter in my life with them.
 To tell them I'm doing alright and that I'm happy here.
-But I guess that's the same for all of us who are missing their mum or dad, that's the kind of missing I will never get used to.
+But I guess that's the same for all of us who are missing our mum or dad, that's the kind of missing I will never get used to.